-- I. Make the layer you want the combined boundary to be on the Current layer. - 2.
-Select one area by clicking inside it.

-3. Now select the Combine Areas tool in and click in the other adjoining area.
+- 1. Make the layer you want the combined boundary to be on the Current layer. - 2.
+Select one area by clicking inside it. - 3.
+Now select the Combine Areas tool is and click in the other adjoining area.
 PT-Mapper Pro will create a new boundary on whichever layer is the Current layer.
-The original boundaries will still be there but can be discarded by selecting them and using the Discard tool $^{ imes}$.
+The original boundaries will still be there but can be discarded by selecting them and using the Discard tool $\mathbf{X}$ .